bennadel/Fun-Weekend-Challenge/README.md

 code.
 If I were to do this with dependencies, I would have done `npm install q` and used Kris Kowal's promise library.
 I know other people love BlueBird; but, coming from an AngularJS background, q just makes sense.

-### Technical Shortcomings

-I don't know much of anything about UML (you'll notice the complete lack of UML diagrams in the code).
-And, I know next to nothing about testing.
-I've written maybe 20 unit tests _in my life_.
-Also, having never written production Node.js code before, I don't feel very confident in the architecture or organization of the code.

-### Time to Complete

-While I didn't track time on this project, I worked on it Friday morning and parts of the day on Saturday and Sunday.
-If I had to guesstimate, I'd say I spent around 10-hours on this project.
-So, not an insignificant amount of time, to be sure.